 The Parson Russell

-This is the type of terrier whose conformation and working abilities might well have met the demands of the West Country parson.
-However, the Jack Russell type of terrier has, for the past 40 or more years, been the catalyst for argument, dispute, claims and counter-claims.
 The distinctive fox terrier type bred by Parson Russell was adopted in 1894 by the hunting enthusiast Arthur Heinemann for work with his Devon and Somerset Badger Club.
 The association was re-named the Parson Jack Russell Club, but was to be disbanded just before World War II.
 It is likely that bull terrier blood was introduced to the stock to create a harder type of animal and this may have resulted in shorted-legged terriers.

 However, in 1974 the Jack Russell Club of Great Britain (JRCGB) was established as the parent club for this type of terrier.
 A definitive breed standard was adopted and such was the Club’s success that the standard was adopted by Jack Russell clubs worldwide.
 However, in 1990 a rival organisation, under the title the Parson Jack Russell Terrier, emerged to develop show conformation types of Jack Russell terrier.

 In January 1990 the Parson Jack Russell Terrier was officially recognised by the Kennel Club and in 1999 the title was changed to Parson Russell Terrier.
-The breed or type was officially recognised by the Kennel Club, a move that was violently opposed by the JRCGB.
+The breed or type was officially recognised by the Kennel Club, a move opposed by the JRCGB.
 The secretary of the Kennel Club, Caroline Kisko, claimed that “by recognising the Jack Russell as an official breed we can help cement its heritage and protect its future”, a claim hotly disputed by protagonists of working Jack Russell terriers.

-This is, of course, a perfect role for the working Jack Russell.
+It’s the perfect role for the working Jack Russell.
 Long may this little dog — bold, brave and affectionate — continue to pursue the work for which it was intended by Parson John Russell.